needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/samples-vision-os.md

 ### PointNearCaster
 Much like the [`VisionOSFarCaster`](#visionosfarcaster) is in charge of handling far casting for the [Near-Far Interactor](near-far-interactor.md), we need to have a near interaction caster that is well suited to the discontinuous input of visionOS.

-The `PointNearCaster` functions very similarly to the [`SphereInteractionCaster`](near-far-interactor.md) in XRI, except that instead of sweeping the distance covered between frames for valid targets, a simple overlap sphere check is performed when [`SpatialTouchInputReader`](#spatialtouchinputreader) reports valid positions.
+The `PointNearCaster` functions very similarly to the [`SphereInteractionCaster`](near-far-interactor.md) in the XR Interaction Toolkit, except that instead of sweeping the distance covered between frames for valid targets, a simple overlap sphere check is performed when [`SpatialTouchInputReader`](#spatialtouchinputreader) reports valid positions.

 While in theory the entity id returned by the [`SpatialTouchInputReader`](#spatialtouchinputreader) during `DirectPinch` input events should be sufficient for near interaction, in practice, visionOS fails to prioritize direct pinch over indirect when the user's hand is directly over objects.
 For this reason, the sphere overlap check done by this component at the pinch device position takes precedence over the target returned by [`VisionOSFarCaster`](#visionosfarcaster), simply because the Near-Far Interactor prioritizes near interactors over far by default.